korakinos/mpv-srt-tools/README.md

 ## MPV Lua script
-The Lua script provides the hability to create video slices by grabbing two timestamps, which generate a slice from timestamp A to timestamp B, e.g.:
+The Lua script provides the ability to create video slices by grabbing two timestamps, e.g.:

 	-> Slice 1 :  00:10:34.250  ->  00:15:00.000
 	-> Slice 2 :  00:23:00.840  ->  00:24:10.000
 	...
 	-> Slice n :  01:44:22.470  ->  01:56:00.000

 **Note:** This script prevents the mpv player from closing when the video ends, so that the slices don't get lost.
 Keep this in mind if there's the option `keep-open=no` in the current config file.

 **Note:** This script will also silence the terminal, so the script messages can be seen more clearly.

 ### Usage and key bindings of the mpv Lua script

 Run as `mpv --scripts=<path-to-script/mpv-timecodes-to-srt.lua <video file>` from the command line.

-This section correspond to the shortcut keys provided by this script.
+(It will try to load the file 'subtitles.srt' and will output a warning message if a version of this file hasn't been generated yet.
+This warning can safely be ignored.)

+The script provides the following keyboard shortcuts.

 #### Alt + T (Grab timestamp)
 In the video screen, press `Alt + T` to grab the first timestamp and then press `Alt + T` again to get the second timestamp.
 This process will generate a time range, which represents a video slice.
 Repeat this process to create more slices.

 #### Alt + P (Print slices)
 To see all the slices made, press `Alt + P`.
 All of the slices will appear in the terminal in order of creation, with their corresponding timestamps.
 Incomplete slices will show up as `Slice N in progress`, where N is the slice number.

 #### Alt + R (Reset unfinished slice)
 To reset an incomplete slice, press `Alt + R`.
 If the first part of a slice was created at the wrong time, this will reset the current slice.

 #### Alt + D (Delete slice)
 To delete a whole slice, start the slice deletion mode by pressing `Alt + D`.
 When in this mode, it's possible to press `Alt + NUM`, where `NUM` is any number between 0 inclusive and 9 inclusive.
 For each `Alt + NUM` pressed, a number will be concatenated to make the final number referring to the slice to be removed, then press `Alt + D` again to stop the slicing deletion mode and delete the slice corresponding to the formed number.

 Example 1: Deleting slice number 3
 * `Alt + D`	# Start slice deletion mode